SafwanGanz/student_record/README.md

    2. Name
    3. Marks
    Enter your choice: 2
-   Students sorted successfully.
+   Students sorted successfully. ✅
    ```

 7. **Save Data**:
    ```
-   Data saved successfully.
+   Data saved successfully. ✅
    ```

 8. **Exit**:
    ```
-   Exiting program...
+   Exiting program... 👋
    ```

+---

-## Requirements
+## 📋 Requirements

 - A C compiler (e.g., GCC).
 - A terminal or command-line interface.

+---

-## Notes
+## 📝 Notes

 - The maximum number of students is set to `100` (can be modified in the code).
 - Data is saved in a binary file (`students.dat`) for persistence.
 - The program clears the console screen after each action for better readability.

+---

-## License
+## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.
 Feel free to modify and distribute it as needed.

+---

+Made with ❤️ by [Your Name].
+Happy coding! 🚀

 ---